cosmos/interchain-security/docs/docs/adrs/adr-016-securityaggregation.md

 ## Alternative Approaches

 ### Rewards
-As an alternative for sending rewards back to the external chains, stakers could be rewarded on the Cosmos chain.
+As an alternative to sending rewards back to the external chains, stakers could be rewarded on the Cosmos chain.
 This would require a mapping of external addresses to addresses on Cosmos chain for each staker on external source.
-In addition detailed external staking information such as staking addresses, amount of stakes per staker and validator, etc have to be provided by the oracle.
+In addition detailed external staking information such as staking addresses, amount of stakes per staker and validator, etc. have to be provided by the oracle.

 ## Decision

-### Rewards
+### Rewards will be sent back to external chains instead of paying rewards for external stakers on Cosmos chain
 Rewards will be sent back to external chains instead of paying rewards for external stakers on Cosmos chain
 - due to amount of additional staking information to be sent and tracked by the oracle
 - due to the additional complexity of managing external and Cosmos addresses